austin-navarro/openai-python/Comparison Blog Writer/README.md

 python main.py --batch --start-line 10 --end-line 20
 ```

 The batch mode reads pairs from the CSV file located at `data/crypto_comparison_pairs_cleaned.csv` and generates a blog for each pair within the specified line range (inclusive).
-Line numbers are 1-based, with line 1 being the header row, so lines 2-2451 contain the asset pairs.
+Line numbers are 1-based, with line 1 being the header row, so lines 2-2551 contain the asset pairs (2550 total pairs).

 ## Output Format